ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/purchase.a.md

 Think of it like a pre-requisite or an entry ticket to purchasing other uniqs.

-When a uniq is being purchased it goes through our `verify_user_uniqs` function that looks into the buyer's inventory and verifies that the token factories required uniqs matches the user supplied uniqs.
+When a uniq is being purchased it goes through our `verify_user_uniqs` function that looks into the buyer's inventory and verifies that the uniq factories required uniqs matches the user supplied uniqs.
 The function checks that the `user supplied uniqs` from the user matches the `factory required uniqs`.
 The function checks that the user is passing uniqs that have the correct token factory id, and checks that the user **is not** passing irrelavant uniqs.

 It also ensures that the strategy that is being passed for each uniq matches the strategy used by the factory for the specific token factory id.